penguintutor/neopixel-gui/docs/customguide.md

 ### Setting the LED colour

-Each LED is set using self.strip.setPixelColor - using the number of the RGB counting from the start of the strip, follwed by the colour as a hexadecimal value.
+Each LED is set using self.strip.setPixelColor - using the number of the RGB counting from the start of the strip, followed by the colour as a hexadecimal value.
 The LED colours will not change at once.
 Once all the LEDs have been updated then self.strip.show() updates all the LEDs.

 The self.strip.numPixels() method will provide the number of LEDs on the strip.